tylerviducic/NHL_Stats/README.md

 In development.
 Currently can only access data stored in the NHL's API.
 There are many limitations with this

 Current Functional Classes:
-Play - key information for a given play
+Play - key information for a given play\n
 Player - key infomation for a player
 PlayerStats - player stats
 Roster - information for a team